-Capital Power jointly owns Midland Cogeneration Venture (Midland Cogen), a 1633 MW gas fired combined electrical and steam generation facility located in Midland, Michigan.
-Midland Cogen is a major wholesale supplier of electrical energy to customers in Michigan and the midcontinent, and a supplier of bulk process steam energy to proximate chemical production companies operating in the MISO region.
+Capital Power jointly owns Midland Cogen, a 1633 MW gas fired combined electrical and steam generation facility located in Midland, Michigan.
+Midland Cogen is a major wholesale supplier of electrical energy to customers in Michigan and the midcontinent, and a supplier of bulk process steam energy to proximate agriscience production companies operating in the MISO region.